shangguanwang/100-days-of-code/round2-log.md

 **Thoughts** Everything will feel so much easier if you are doing it the second time.
 Keep up the good work.

+### Day 16: July 19, 2023

+**Today's Progress**:
+- Grind 75: solved leetcode #104 Max Depth of Binary Tree.
+Studied Week 2 Q8-11 with the study group.

+**Thoughts** Excited for the medium-level questions!